 s, two white flashes followed by one red flash.
 10 m (33 ft) octagonal cylindrical masonry tower with gallery, painted white.
-A photo is at the top of this page, another photo is available, and Google has a satellite on a peak near the western tip of the island of Fernando de Noronha.
+Thiago Haussig's photo is at the top of this page, another photo is available, and Google has a satellite on a peak near the western tip of the island of Fernando de Noronha.